 What is William Hurt’s Net Worth?

 |Net Worth:||$8 Million|

 Childhood of William Hurt:

 William McChord Hurt was birthed in Washington, D.C., on March 20, 1950, and he died away on March 13, 2021.
-Father Alfred worked for the State Department and US Agency for International Development; mother Claire was a Time Inc. employee.
-They had a son named Alfred Jr. A divorced mother remarried the son of “Time” magazine’s founding father, Henry Luce III, after her two children were born.
+They had a son named Alfred Jr. A divorced mother remarried the son of “Time” magazine’s founding father, Henry Luce III after her two children were born.
+Father Alfred worked for the State Department and U.S. Agency for International Development; mother Claire was a Time Inc. employee.

-William was vice president of the Dramatics Club at Middlesex School in Concord, Massachusetts, where he appeared in several school plays.
 After graduating from Tufts in 1968, Hurt went on to study theology at the university, and a 1968 yearbook photo predicted that “you could even see him on Broadway.”
-It was at the Juilliard School, where Robin Williams and Christopher Reeve were also students, that he decided to pursue a career in acting.
+At the Juilliard School, where Robin Williams and Christopher Reeve were also students, he decided to pursue a career in acting.
+William was vice president of the Dramatics Club at Middlesex School in Concord, Massachusetts, where he appeared in several schools plays.